sanjar29/Rock-Paper-Scirssors/README.md

 # Rock Paper Scissors Web & Android Game 🪶✂️📄

-A simple and fun "Rock Paper Scissors" game available as both a **web app** 🌐 and an **Android app** 📱.
-Play against a bot 🤖 and see if you can outsmart it!
+Hey there.
+I built a simple and fun "Rock Paper Scissors" game which is available as both a **web app** 🌐 and an **Android app** 📱.
+Sadly, it is not a two player, you will only be able to play against a bot 🤖 and see if you can outsmart it!
 The game allows you to select from three choices: **Rock** 🪶, **Paper** 📄, and **Scissors** ✂️, and the bot randomly selects its choice.
 The game determines the winner based on the classic rules:

 - Rock 🪶 beats Scissors ✂️
 - Scissors ✂️ beats Paper 📄